Expensify/App/docs/articles/expensify-classic/expensify-card/Continuous-Reconciliation.md

 - Each expense will also create a credit card expense, similar to how we do it today, exported upon final approval.
 This action debits the expense account (category) and includes any other line item data.
 - This process occurs daily during the QuickBooks Online Auto-Sync to ensure your card remains reconciled.

-**Note:** If Auto-Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual cards via **Settings > Domains > *Domain Name* > Company Cards > Edit Exports**.
+**Note:** If Continuous Reconciliation is disabled for your company's Expensify Cards, a Domain Admin can set an export account for individual cards via **Settings > Domains > *Domain Name* > Company Cards > Edit Exports**.
 The Expensify Card transactions will always export as Credit Card charges in your accounting software, even if the non-reimbursable setting is configured differently, such as a Vendor Bill.

 ## Xero